How to highlight quality issues

-As the coronavirus (COVID-19) pandemic is having a significant impact on our data, you will need to highlight quality issues to the user.
+As the coronavirus (COVID-19) pandemic has had a significant impact on our data, you may need to highlight quality issues to the user.
 Research shows that while caveats and quality warnings are important to users, their priority is to read analysis and access the latest data.
 It is important to find the right balance between highlighting the impact on the quality of the data and not overwhelming users with detail.

-Use warning boxes to warn users how the coronavirus pandemic is affecting the statistics.
-See Section 4 of this guidance for more information about how to write effective warnings.
+Use warning boxes to tell users how the coronavirus pandemic is affecting the quality of the statistics.

 Signposting to existing content

 If relevant quality information has already been published in other releases or in ONS statements, hyperlink to this information rather than repeating it.
 This will help to keep your content short, clear and focused.

 Focus on user needs

 Consider if a statistical bulletin or article is the correct channel for communicating the information you have.